-FY2021 Goals
+FY2022 Goals

-- Continue ongoing annual review of required policies and procedures and include additional section of audit standards to all policies and procedures - Continue monitoring of quality and performance improvement related to Critical Incidents and create training for staff on incident reports - Review available healthcare data for identification of trends and quality improvement opportunities - QI initiatives for clinical programs healthcare integration projects - Continue to focus on Strategic plan goal #5 Launch Phase 1 of an agency wide data-driven outcome evaluation process; agency wide data-driven outcome evaluation.
+- Continue ongoing annual review of required policies and procedures and include additional section of audit standards to all policies and procedures.
+Explore and conduct a request for proposals for policy and procedure review software to further improve this project. - Continue monitoring of quality and performance improvement related to Critical Incidents and create training for staff on incident reports.
+Improve on timeframes for reviewing of incidents. - Review available healthcare data and begin to utilize care alerts in ICDP. - Continue to focus on Strategic Plan Goal #5 Launch Phase One of an agency-wide, data-driven outcome evaluation process; agency-wide, data-driven outcome evaluation.
 (Do Evaluation With Available Data)